mattfletcher94/twrpc/README.md

-# twRPC (Beta)
+# twRPC (Typescript-Worker Remote Procedure Call)
-Inspired by [trpc](https://trpc.io/), twRPC is a library for creating type-safe, strongly-typed, and easy-to-use RPCs in TypeScript.
-It is designed to be used in web workers, but can be used in any environment that supports `postMessage`.
+twRPC is a remote procedure call library for TypeScript that is designed to be used primarily within WebWorkers.
+Inspired by [tRPC](https://trpc.io/), twRPC uses [Zod](https://zod.dev/) for type validation and provides a type-safe and simple way to define routes and handlers.

 ## Installation
 You can install this library using npm: